-The subrgrantee agrees to submit quarterly performance reports on the performance metrics identified by DCJS and OVC and in a manner required by DCJS and OVC.
+The subgrantee agrees to submit quarterly performance reports on the performance metrics identified by DCJS and OVC and in a manner required by DCJS and OVC.
 Subrecipients must have supporting documentation for all submitted performance data.
 This information on the activities supported by the award funding will assist in assessing the effects that VOCA Victim Assistance funds have had on services to crime victims within the jurisdiction.
+Delinquent report may lead to funds being frozen and other remedies.